kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 # Search for genetic variants that might explain donor variation
 ## Importing genotype data
 Observing that 67% of the variance in CD14 cell surface expression can be atributed to differences between cell lines raises an interesting question - are these differences genetic?
-To check that, we nee to first import the genotype data from these cell lines.
+To test that, we nee to first import the genotype data from these cell lines.
 To reduce the number of tests that we need to perform, we fill focus on commom genetic variants (minor allelele frequency > 5%) that are located near (<200 kilobases) to the genes coding for the three cell surface proteins (CD14 (CD14), FCGR2A/FCGR2B (CD16) and MRC1 (CD206)).

 Next, we can load the genotype matrix.
 The genotype data was initially stored in the VCF format and it was converted into an R matrix using the [this script](https://github.com/kauralasoo/flow_cytomtery_genetics/blob/master/analysis/preprocessing/importGenotypes.R).